Indian protests against agriculture reforms attract new supporters | Headlines

 Much of the initial support for the protests has come from rice and wheat growers from northern India, particularly opposition-ruled Punjab state.
 But in a sign of a growing challenge to the government of Prime Minister Narendra Modi, more than 10,000 farmers from across the political and religious spectrum rallied on Friday in Uttar Pradesh state to show their support for the protests.

-Ramkumar Choudhary, a local leader from Bagpat district, told the crowd of Hindu and Muslim farmers in Bhainswal village thousands more would head to Delhi unless the government rolled back the laws.
+Ramkumar Choudhary, a local leader from Bagpat district, told Reuters thousands more would head to Delhi unless the government rolled back the laws.
 "Only 1% of people have come out of the villages so far.
-The day we send 50% of our people, there will be no place to move in Delhi," he said.
+The day we send 50% of our people, there will be no place to move in Delhi," he said after addressing the crowd of Hindu and Muslim farmers in Bhainswal village.

 While Modi's party commands a comfortable majority in parliament, the support for the protests from Uttar Pradesh's politically influential sugarcane farmers will be a worry.
 The farmers say the laws mean the end of long-standing support prices for their crops and will leave them vulnerable to the whims of big buyers.
 They are demanding that the laws be annulled.